cristianvhdl/Unity/README.txt

 SOFTWARE:
 ------------
-The software part of the Unity-framework primarily contains drivers and communication

-components for interfacing the Unity gateware framework to PC based tools or programming languages.
+The software part of the Unity-framework primarily contains drivers and communication components for interfacing the Unity gateware framework to PC based tools or programming languages.

 Examples of tools can be ROS: a high-level software framework for robot control, or an engineering tool such as MatLab.

-SUpported Programming languges are currently: C, C++ and Python, but drivers for C# and JAVA are planned.
+Supported Programming languges are currently: C, C++ and Python, but drivers for C# and JAVA are planned.

+The software section also contains programs and scripts designed for making it easier for users use as well as update/extend the VHDL library.